openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-PrometheusRestrictedConfig defines configuration related to the Prometheus component that will monitor user-defined projects.
+`PrometheusRestrictedConfig` defines the settings for the Prometheus component that monitors user-defined projects.

 <em>appears in: [UserWorkloadConfiguration](#userworkloadconfiguration)</em>